RaulDurand/FemLab/README.md

 FemLab is a Finite Element library written in Julia language.
 The purpose of this library is to aid the research of new algorithms for the finite element method.

-Currently this library solves static analysis in two and three-dimensions.
+Currently this library solves static and dynamic analysis in two and three-dimensions.
 It is also capable to simulate cracking based on the discrete crack approach.
 There is work on the way to implement a dynamic solver

 **Available elements:**